Big Sky Travel Guide

 St. Mary Lake, Montana © Ken Thomas

 Montana's leading holiday destination, Big Sky is a fantastic year round resort offering the best skiing to be had in the state.
-Situated between Bozeman and West Yellowstone, Big Sky sits among some of the most gorgeous scenery in the United States and the ever-increasing number of tourists to the resort is testament to this.
+Situated between Bozeman and West Yellowstone, Big Sky sits among some of the most beautiful scenery in the United States.
 With great powder and long runs on three different mountains, Big Sky is an outdoor enthusiast's paradise and nothing beats a day out on the slopes than relaxing in a hot tub before enjoying the resort's après-ski entertainment.

 Holiday visitors will find that there are enough shops offering ski and snowboard rentals and associated ski equipment purchases, notably Big Sky Sports, as well as gift and souvenir shops with some unique Montana-made oddities and grocery stores for the self caterers.
 Head to the Mountain Mall or Mountain Village for the largest selection of stores.